iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 ### Resolving State Conflicts

-What if an object is need to be altered outside of Terraform, either manually, by another tool, or by enforcing a policy?
+What if an object needs to be altered outside of Terraform, either manually, by another tool, or by enforcing a policy?
 In such cases, somebody must import the existing state from Azure, ensuring that Terraform's state aligns with Azure's actual state.

 Common objects requiring management outside of TF include role-based access controls, policy assignments, exclusions, and exemptions.
 This makes managing such resources in TF not so practical.